Skip to main content

 Download paper

-Authors : Badidi Samia (Tilburg University) ; Boons Martijn (NOVA SBE) ; Zambrana Rafael (NOVA SBE)
+Authors : Badidi Samia (Tilburg University) ; Boons Martijn (NOVA SBE) ; Zambrana Rafael (University of Notre Dame)

 Presenter : Samia Badidi (Tilburg University)